 Dam to all our "moyen" aussiepoo puppies, this amazing girl is truly beautiful to watch.
 The world is her show ring and she is always prancing around and strutting her stuff!
 Whether we are out at the park or just taking a walk around the neighborhood, she always gets the attention.
 She loves to cuddle and can almost always be counted on to be your snuggle buddy on those cold nights.
-She is the smallest of our standard girls and produce puppies that will stay in the 30-45 lb range as adults.
+She is the smallest of our standard girls at 42 lbs and produces puppies that stay in the 30-45 lb range as adults.

 Photos of our puppies growing up sent in by our happy families:) Click on a photo to enlarge